yukigiusy/My-researches/index.md

 I have created a dashboard for performing the calculation of VAR and ES on a portfolio constructed with TSLA, AAPL, XOM and KO.
 The inputs are holding period, confidence level and portfolio weights.
 Furthermore you can choose the stocks and see a table with the returns from 2020-01-01 to 2025-08-29 and moreover, it is possible to extract the time series plot.

 🗂️ Click [here](https://github.com/yukigiusy/Dashboards/blob/main/VAR_and_ES_dashboard.ipynb) for the code and [here](https://1f93a4af7d89.ngrok-free.app/) to use it (just a little reminder: since I'm using ngrok, it creates a temporary link that works as long as I don't re run the code.
-It will be my care update it if it will change.
+It will be my care to update it if it will change.
 Sorry for the incovenient. 😥).

 ---

 ### 📉 Local Volatility
-Calibration of the implid volatiliy smile using Local volatility.
+Calibration of the implied volatiliy smile using Local volatility.
 📂 [View project](https://github.com/yukigiusy/My-researches/blob/main/Local_volatility.ipynb)

 ---
 ### 📉 Heston Stochastic Volatility Model
-Calibration of the implid volatiliy smile using Heston volatility model.
+Calibration of the implied volatiliy smile using Heston volatility model.
 📂 [View project](https://github.com/yukigiusy/My-researches/blob/main/Stochastic_volatility%20(1).ipynb)

 ---
 ### 📊 BSM
-Focus on Brownian motion, Geometric Brownian motion, Ito's lemma, option ptice and volatility smile.
+Focus on Brownian motion, Geometric Brownian motion, Ito's lemma, option price and volatility smile.
 📂 [View project](https://github.com/yukigiusy/My-researches/blob/main/BSM_diving_into_Brownian_motion%2C_Ito's_lemma_and_stock_prices.ipynb))

 ---